chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 💡 Territory No. 4 consistently had the highest order rates each year, with Territory No. 6 following closely behind.

 #### Query 4️⃣: Query 4: Calc Total Discount Cost belongs to Seasonal Discount for each SubCategory
+> To compare and evaluate the total cost of seasonal discounts for each subcategory by year
 ```sql
 with discount_data as (
   select distinct